Need help? We are available to speak to you 7 days a weekRead More

 What happens if the judicial review is unsuccessful?

-If the judicial review is unsuccessful, the original decision of the Administrative Appeals Tribunal (AAT) or the Minister remains in effect.
+If the judicial review is unsuccessful, the original decision of the Administrative Review Tribunal (ART) or the Minister remains in effect.
 In some cases, you may have the option to appeal the judicial review decision to a higher court, such as the Federal Circuit and Family Court of Australia or the Federal Court of Australia, if there is a question of law that warrants further consideration.
 It’s important to discuss these options with your lawyer, as this involves additional processes and time limits.

 How long does the judicial review process take?